krumsieklab/prostate-cancer-edrn/README.md

 Both script will generate an html report illustrating all the analysis steps and results.

-The necessary data will be automatically downloaded from the Figshare repository [link] using the function contained in _HelperFunction.R_.
+The necessary data will be automatically downloaded from Figshare using the function contained in _HelperFunction.R_.